nstickney/dotfiles/README.md

 * xrandr (control multi-screen setups)

 ## Usage
-If you install new software on the list of included configurations, re-run the `install.sh` script to link the required configuration files.
+If you install new software on the list of included configurations, re-run the `install` script to link the required configuration files.

 ## Contribute
 [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/)